sled dog equipment

 In skijoring, competition distances vary between 5 and 20 kilometers.
 Skating skiing is used as the skiing technique and the dogs of goal-oriented competitors are usually from the larger end of the breed, for example German standing dogs, standing crossbreeds and Dobermans, i.e. dogs that have a lot of speed and strength to help the skier.
 Of course, you can go to the race with smaller dogs as well.

-There are three different competition formats in luge skiing:
+There are three different competition formats in skijoring:

 • skijoring with one or two dogs (so-called rope class)

-• luge skiing, where there is a gap between the skier and the dog
+• pulka skiing, where there is a pulka between the skier and the dog

 • combined, where you ski alternately both with and without a pack.